 - Publications & Resources

 The Informal Economy

-The informal economy is the diversified set of economic activities, enterprises, and workers that are not regulated or protected by the state.
-Originally applied to self-employment in small unregistered enterprises, the concept of informality has been expanded to include wage employment in unprotected jobs.
-So defined, the informal economy comprises half to three quarters of the non-agricultural labour force in developing countries.
+The informal economy is the diversified set of economic activities, enterprises, jobs, and workers that are not regulated or protected by the state.
+The concept originally applied to self-employment in small unregistered enterprises.
+It has been expanded to include wage employment in unprotected jobs.

 What’s Available in this Web Section

 - Since its “discovery” in the early 1970s, the informal economy and its role in economic development have been hotly debated.
 History & Debates presents a brief overview and looks at subsequent debates and the dominant schools of thought on the informal economy.

 - The informal economy comprises half to three quarters of the non-agricultural labour force in developing countries.
 The Statistics subsection offers data, details and discussion.